Report updated at 11.30h on Weds 20 Jan

 - A perimeter lockdown of Catalonia.

-- At weekends, citizens must still remain in their municipalities of residence.
+- At weekends, citizens must still remain in their municipalities of residence, from 6am on Friday until 6am on Monday.

 - Nighttime curfew remains from 10pm to 6am.